Skip to content

 Smart Cities Driving Sustainable Tourism

-Cities such as Dubai, Riyadh, and Doha are leveraging smart technologies to optimize energy use, manage crowd flow, and reduce resource consumption.
+Cities such as Dubai, Riyadh, and Doha are leveraging smart technologies to optimise energy use, manage crowd flow, and reduce resource consumption.
 Data-driven infrastructure is helping improve both environmental performance and visitor experience.

-Smart city development is becoming a key tool for sustainable tourism management.
+Smart city development is becoming a key tool for sustainable tourism management across the Gulf.

 Low-Impact Cultural and Heritage Tourism